YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>halt

-Create another user who is also a member of the group users.
-See that users user can read from the database owned by yottadbuser, but cannot update it.
+Create another user who is also a member of the group.
+See that the user can read from the database owned by yottadbuser, but cannot update it.

 .. parsed-literal::
-   yottadbuser@yottadbworkshop:~$ sudo useradd -g yottadbuser -m staffuser yottadbuser@yottadbworkshop:~$ sudo su - staffuser staffuser@yottadbworkshop:~$ pwd
+   yottadbuser@yottadbworkshop:~$ sudo useradd -g gtmuser -m staffuser yottadbuser@yottadbworkshop:~$ sudo su - staffuser staffuser@yottadbworkshop:~$ pwd
    /home/staffuser